Fedegán: Leading the Colombian Dairy Industry

 Future Plans

-Looking forward, Fedegán aims to enhance its advocacy efforts, improve sustainability practices, and strengthen logistical networks to better support milk distribution from rural and conflict-affected regions.
-Fedegán is committed to advancing Colombia’s dairy sector while addressing existing and emerging challenges. Óscar Cubillos from Fedegán emphasizes the importance of public policies and suggests moving towards production self-sufficiency to protect local producers from international market volatility.
+Looking ahead, Fedegán aims to enhance its advocacy efforts, improve sustainability practices, and strengthen logistical networks to better support milk distribution from rural and conflict-affected regions.
+The organization is committed to advancing Colombia’s dairy sector while addressing existing and emerging challenges. Óscar Cubillos from Fedegán emphasizes the importance of public policies and suggests moving towards production self-sufficiency to protect local producers from international market volatility.

-Fedegán has indicated that the increase in the vital salary for 2026 will lead to higher costs throughout the meat and dairy supply chains in Colombia.
-The organization expressed concerns that these changes could undermine consumer purchasing power as prices rise faster than income due to inflation.
+Fedegán has expressed concerns about the increase in the vital salary for 2026, which is expected to lead to higher costs throughout the meat and dairy supply chains in Colombia.
+The organization warns that these changes could undermine consumer purchasing power as prices rise faster than income due to inflation.
+Furthermore, Fedegán, in collaboration with CAR Cundinamarca, has formalized a network of 1,000 sustainable livestock production units as part of a broader strategy to enhance Colombia's agricultural sustainability.